|Course Title||AS/A Level English Language and Literature|

 English Language and Literature at A Level involves the detailed study of the language of literature.
 The focus is on how writers have used language to create characters and achieve different effects across a variety of different genres.
 There will be a linguistic focus on both literary and non-literary texts, and you will develop your own creative and journalistic writing skills through analysis of what other writers do and then emulating these techniques in your own work.
 There will also be occasional theatre and cultural visits related to the course.

-1 year for AS or 2 years for the full A Level, starting in September.
+One year for AS or two years for the full A Level, starting in September.